-If you are living with diabetes, you must visit the dentist very often in order to stay healthy.
+If you are living with diabetes, you must visit the dentist for checkups very often in order to stay healthy.

 There’s no way around it.
 Let’s dig into this relationship and what you can do to protect your health.
 If it’s been a while since your last appointment, go ahead and call us at 956-242-6745 (Junction Drive) or 956-517-2695 (Winfield) to schedule a cleaning.

 When you are first diagnosed with diabetes, one of the first things your doctor will want you to do is attend a class where you can learn about how your life needs to change in order to protect yourself from a rapid progression of the disease.
 You’ll learn about caring for your feet and eyes, how to change your diet, healthy forms of exercise, and the importance of visiting the dentist early and often.

 You see, diabetes lowers your body’s response to infection.
 In order words, you’re more likely to develop an infection than you were before.
 For dentists, this is a cause for concern because even perfectly healthy people struggle to keep gum disease at bay.
 More than 50% of all American adults have gum disease in some form.
 Imagine if your body wasn’t able to fight infection!